darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** Adding L2 regularization **preserves convexity** and actually makes the optimization more stable.

-**7. Which of the following is NOT an assumption of logistic regression?**
+**Problem 7.
+Which of the following is NOT an assumption of logistic regression?**
 *   (a) The output target is binary.
 *   (b) The input features can be continuous or categorical.
 *   (c) The residual errors are normally distributed.